-This Draft Scoping Report (DSR) was prepared on the basis of information and issues identified during the Scoping Phase of this EIA.
+The Draft Scoping Report (DSR) was prepared on the basis of information and issues identified during the Scoping Phase of this EIA.
 The Terms of Reference (ToR) for the envisaged specialist studies during the Environmental Impact Assessment Phase and a Plan of Study for EIA are included in Section 6 of this report.
-The DSR will be updated based on public review and comments obtained from the I&APs.
-After the public review period, the Final DSR will be submitted to DEAT for approval to commence the Environmental Impact Phase.
+The DSR was updated based on public review and comments obtained from the I&APs.
+After the public review period, this Final Scoping Report will be submitted to DEAT for approval to commence the Environmental Impact Phase.

-4.2 PUBLIC PARTICIPATION PROCESS
+4.2 Public Participation Process